 Without further ado.

 2017 February 1st update.
-Have been looking into DJing laptops and thought it’s a good time to post an update for FL Studio since most requirements are the same.
+I have been looking into DJing laptops and thought it’s a good time to post an update for FL Studio since most requirements are the same.
 I’ve updated the recommended specs and all laptop suggestions.

 2 Ghz Intel Pentium 4 / AMD Athlon 64 (or later) compatible CPU with full SSE2 support